JacobOlin/MKS22X-Things/README.md

   -Jacob did display rocks

 -Which pair worked on what code today.
 (Update over time as you do things)
+  5/7
   -Vishwaa and Connor worked on Ball Changes and Collideable
   -Samson and Jacob worked on Rock Changes
+  5/8
+  -Connor and Vishwaa worked on the balls use of vectors and now the implementation fully works

 -Any help/outside sources